Does Sun Exposure Make Acne Scars Worse?

 Paradoxically, however, UV radiation can also suppress the immune system, which would mean less inflammation.
 After initially provoking a response, UV rays have a chilling effect, tamping down the response in the skin.
 This could ultimately mean reduced scarring.4

 So, as we can see, the jury is very much still out.
 The sun can potentially create inflammation, meaning that the sun might be bad for indented scars since inflammation can reduce collagen production.
+The sun's rays might also delay wound healing, which might also contribute to worse scarring.
 On the other hand, the sun can suppress the immune system, which might reduce inflammation.